Hacker mounts second attack on Israeli credit cards

-Dov Kotler, CEO of Isracard, a unit of Bank Hapoalim, said in a statement that 5,200 of the credit card numbers listed by the hacker had been issued by his company.
+Dov Kotler, CEO of Isracard, a unit of Bank Hapoalim (POLI.TA), said in a statement that 5,200 of the credit card numbers listed by the hacker had been issued by his company.
 They had all now been blocked, he added.

 The hacker, who identified himself as OxOmar and a member of a Saudi Arabian hacking team, had published the numbers of 11,000 credit cards, Israeli media reported.
 He had also broken into several websites, they added.